xipki/xipki/README.md

    * Start Management CLI.

      `bin/karaf`

    * Setup CA (choose p11 if the key is saved in PKCS#11 device, p12 in PKCS#12 device)
-      * In case of using new keys and certificates, in CLI:
+      * In case of using new keys and certificates, in the Management CLI:
         `source xipki/ca-setup/cacert-none/setup-*-*.script`
-         where * is place holder.
+         where * is placeholder.

-      * In case of using existing keys and certificates, in CLI:
+      * In case of using existing keys and certificates, in the Management CLI:
         `source xipki/ca-setup/cacert-present/setup-*-*.script`
-         where * is place holder.
+         where * is placeholder.

-      * If you wish to generate the signing key and certificate for the OCSP responder, in CLI:
+      * If you wish to generate the signing key and certificate for the OCSP responder, in the Management CLI:
          `source xipki/ca-setup/setup-ocsp-*.script`.

-   * Verify the installation, execute the command in CLI:
+   * Verify the installation, execute the command in the Management CLI:
      `ca-info myca1`

+   * Note: You may access the Management CLI via SSH.
+     * Configure karaf to start the SSH server.
+        * Add `"ssh,"` to the field `featuresBoot` in the file `etc/org.apache.karaf.features.cfg`.
+        * Configure the SSH server.
+See https://karaf.apache.org/manual/latest/security for details.
+     * Use a SSH client (either `bin/client` or any ssh client) to access the SSH service.
+Supported authentication methods are
+       * username and password
+       * public key (see Section `Managing authentication by key` at https://karaf.apache.org/manual/latest/security).

 ## Enroll/Revoke Certificate (in folder `xipki-cli`)

+* Start CLI (not needed for the `*.sh` scripts).

+  `bin/karaf`

+  You may access the CLI via SSH (details see the last text block in the previous section).

 * EST
   Use any EST client.